 One way to evaluate your needs is to conduct a home inventory, a detailed catalogue of all your possessions.
-There are tools and even smartphone home inventory apps, like Digital Locker, that can streamline the process.
+Take videos or photos on your smartphone and create a virtual inventory.

 Despite what you might think, though, an insurance review doesn't have to be an involved, time-consuming endeavor.
-A single conversation or a visit with your agent can help make sure that you're knowledgeable about your coverage and comfortable that your limits are meeting your current needs.
+A single conversation or a visit with your insurance provider can help make sure that you're knowledgeable about your coverage and comfortable that your limits are meeting your current needs.

 Here are some ideas on what you might want to discuss: